Irony, Favoritism, or Ironic Favoritism?

 he will be wearing next season.
 Reed

-has already been linked to the New England Patriots, and he was
+has already been linked to the New England Patriots

 considering the situation, via